7 min read

 It’s also your first line of defense against expense fraud—intentional or not.
 Clear guidelines help avoid grey areas and make sure everyone plays by the same rules.

-What is an expense reimbursement scheme?
+What is a fraudulent expense reimbursement scheme?

 Source: The Conversation